hit-ustc/MachineLearning-in-Action/README.md

 This project is mainly to record write some useful algorithms in `Machine Learning`.
 This project is only for learn to study, without any commercial use.

+I also refer to some other people's code, thanks to the people who wrote these techniques!

 This repository will be maintained for a long time.
 Of course, there are many mistakes and shortcomings, we can learn and progress together, thank you!

 #About me